 What is a Differential Friction Rewind Shaft?

 Differences in material thickness and winding tension often arise when rewinding foils, laminates, plastics and other materials.
-These variations can result in different lengths and tension requirements when rewinding smaller rolls on the same rewind shaft.
-After only a few winding rotations the centre of some small rolls may be too tight while others may show sagging, making the quality of the end product unacceptable.
+When rewinding smaller rolls on the same rewind shaft these variations can result in different lengths and tension.
+After only a few rotations, the centre of some small rolls may be too tight, while others are looser, making the quality of the end product unacceptable.

 The Friction Rings are available in a very wide variety of diameters from 50mm Diameter up to over 400mm Diameter.
 The Inside diameter of the Friction Rings depends on the diameter of shaft which you currently used, and in most instances we can supply the rings to suit your existing shaft.